5 Ways to Showcase Your Value as an EA

 Having a strong network - both inside and outside of your immediate workplace - is one of the best ways to showcase your individual value as an EA.
 Your network, after all, is unique to you.
 Relationships cannot be replaced or emulated, so the better and more useful your contact list, the more invaluable you are as an EA.
 Many professionals tend to think of networking as a nice thing to do and perhaps not the biggest priority, but, in reality, your network can be a huge influence on your job security and employability.

 Finding yourself a mentor - a specific person who has extensive experiences and skills that you can learn from - is a particularly impactful way to network.
-By developing a close, ongoing relationship where you feel able to ask questions, celebrate wins, and voice concerns with a trusted advisor, you’re able to fast-track your own learning and confidence.
+By developing a close, ongoing relationship where you feel able to ask questions, celebrate wins, walk through work scenarios, and voice concerns with a trusted advisor, you’re able to fast-track your own learning and confidence.

 It’s also important to remember that networking isn’t only about attending events—you can also build lasting connections through social media, company communications, virtual coffee chats, community forums, and more.